 Wyoming is a larger medium-sized city located in the state of Michigan.
 With a population of 76,749 people and 17 constituent neighborhoods, Wyoming is the 17th largest community in Michigan.

 The population of Wyoming overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Wyoming, 22.59% have at least a bachelor's degree.

 The per capita income in Wyoming in 2018 was $27,714, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $110,856 for a family of four.
 However, Wyoming contains both very wealthy and poor people as well.

-Wyoming is a somewhat ethnically-diverse city.
+Wyoming is an extremely ethnically-diverse city.
 The people who call Wyoming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyoming residents report their race to be White, followed by Black or African-American.
 Wyoming also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.56% of the city’s residents.
-Important ancestries of people in Wyoming include German, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 23.97% of the city’s residents.
+Important ancestries of people in Wyoming include Dutch, German, Irish, Polish, and English.

 The most common language spoken in Wyoming is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.